Rilufi/boturinsta/README.md

+## This is a fork from MyIGBot, I'll retain the original readme with an extra

 # MyIGBot &nbsp;![Build Status](https://camo.githubusercontent.com/4e084bac046962268fcf7a8aaf3d4ac422d3327564f9685c9d1b57aa56b142e9/68747470733a2f2f7472617669732d63692e6f72672f6477796c2f657374612e7376673f6272616e63683d6d6173746572)

 MyIGBot is a Instagram Private API to like, follow, comment, view & intaract with stories, upload post & stories, get all information about a user/posts and get posts based on locations/hashtags.